-The sight and smell of bad dairy products is easily recognizable.
+The sight and smell of bad dairy products is easily recognizable, but what do they mean for your health?
 The sour (maybe even lumpy) milk (that you are forced to immediately spit into the sink), the mold growing on your favorite cheese (as you groan at the sight of the expensive and fresh gouda ruined).
 These are signs of the food going bad.
 Is it time to panic yet?
 No. Just like other foods, not all dairy products are created equal.

 Dairy has a notoriously short lifespan.
 They are fresh foods that are prone to spoilage.
 But there is hope, and in some cases you can even prolong the life of your favorite dairy products.